metacpan/metacpan-puppet/contrib-modules/postgresql/README.md

 ### Tasks

-The postgresql module `sql` example task executes arbitary SQL against a database.
+The Postgresql module has an example task that allows a user to execute arbitary SQL against a database.
 Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

 ## Limitations